SergelsOrg/csv2tex/docs/CSV_Format.md

 * competency (`textual reception`)
 * sub-competency (`reading and aural comprehension`)
 * detailed description (`I can extract and reflect information ...`)

+##### Current restrictions

+The code for the pilot project in Erfurt assumes that the values are "1", "2", "3", "4", and allows special values "hj" (grade comes later, with the 2nd half-year) and "nb" (no grade was given / not graded).

 ## "I can't remember all that, what are you thinking?"